 1. The Income Tax departments confiscated new currency at different places throughout India.
 The details of which would be available after 30th December.
 Cash worth of Rs.
 4.4 million (US$65,000) was seized in Chattisgarh.

 2. New Rs.
 2000 notes have been seized throughout the country despite a weekly and daily limit on cash withdrawal from banks.
 Like 4 crore in Bangalore, Rs 33 Lakh in West Bengal, Rs.1.5 crore in Goa,18 Lakh in Tamil Nadu, Rs.
-10 crore in Chennai, and Rs.
+10 crores in Chennai, and Rs.
 242 crore other places.

 3. Media alleged that people were dying in queues for few thousand rupees, while some persons amassed crores of rupees in new notes.

 4. As per reports the activities of insurgent Naxalites also got interrupted.
 A petrol pump owner was arrested at Ranchi while trying deposit Rs.
 2.5 billion.
-This money belonged to banned CPI (M) and more than 300 insurgents surrendered due to shortage of cash.
+This money belonged to banned CPI (M) and more than 300 insurgents surrendered due to the shortage of cash.

 The Achievements of Present and Previous Government.

 The Union government declared in parliament that during the last 31 months the State confiscated 1, 25,000 Crore of Black money.
-Out of which 61,500 Crore came from Income Declaration Scheme ending 30th September, 2016.
+Out of which 61,500 Crore came from Income Declaration Scheme ending 30th September 2016.
 Under Section-132 (4) of Income Tax, about 21,354 Crore was recovered from the people and business.
 Under Section-138 (A) of Income Tax Rs.
-22,475 Crore was received during the survey from the tax payers.
+22,475 Crore was received during the survey from the taxpayers.
 Rupees 8186 Crore of undeclared income arrived from HBC Bank Geneva after the revelations made by the French Government in 2011.
 Rupees 5000 Crore was received through the revelations made by the union of international whistle-blowers.
 This total amount comes out to be 1, 22,265 Crore.

 On the same parameters, the previous UPA government recovered 1, 30,800 Crore Rupees of black money during its tenure in the last 24 months.
 This achievement in six months less period is more impressive.